 nhmmer accepts a target DNA sequence database in the same formats as hmmsearch (typically FASTA).
-For the query, it accepts either a profile file as produced above by hmmbuild, or a file containing either one DNA sequence or an alignment of multiple DNA sequences.
+It accepts a query file of one or more nucleotide queries; each query may be either a profile model built using hmmbuild, a sequence alignment, or a single sequence.

 If a sequence or alignment is used as query input, nhmmer internally produces the profile for that alignment, then searches with that profile.
-The profile produced in this way is automatically saved to disk, and the default file name is chosen by appending ".hmm" to the name of the sequence file name.
-This can be overridden with the --hmmout flag.
+The profile produced in this way can be written to a file specified by the --hmmout flag.